greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 | Subpartition templating | Supported.
 The definitions of the parent and child tables are consistent by default. | Not supported.
 You ensure that the table definitions are consistent. |
 | Partition maintenance | You operate on a child table via the parent, requiring knowledge of the partition hierarchy. | You operate directly on the child table, no knowledge of the partition hierarchy is required. |

 > **Important** After creation, you operate on the partition table hierarchy using the `CREATE TABLE` and `ALTER TABLE` clauses identified for the syntax that you chose.
-VMware does not recommend mixing and matching the uniform and flexible partitioning syntaxes for partition maintenance operations.
+VMware does not recommend mixing and matching the classic and modern partitioning syntaxes for partition maintenance operations.

 ## <a id="topic66"></a>Creating Partitioned Tables